ongr-io/SettingsBundle/Resources/doc/admin_settings.rst

 ======================================
-Enabling and using Admin settings functionality:
+Enabling and using Admin settings functionality
 ======================================